Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.browser.menu.item/-browser-menu-item-toolbar/-button/-init-.md

 `contentDescription` - The button's content description, used for accessibility support.

 `iconTintColorResource` - Optional ID of color resource to tint the icon.

+`isEnabled` - Lambda to return true/false to indicate if this button should be enabled or disabled.

 `listener` - Callback to be invoked when the button is pressed.